Block Rockin' Beats: Chart performance

-"Block Rockin' Beats" was a major hit on the charts in Europe, Australia, New Zealand, Canada and the US.
-In Europe, the song peaked at number one in its first week on the UK Singles Chart on March 30, 1997.
+"Block Rockin' Beats" peaked at number one during its first week on the UK Singles Chart on March 30, 1997.
 It spent one week at the top position before dropping to number eight the following week.
-The single also hit number two on the UK Dance Singles Chart.
-It entered the top 10 also in Finland (6), Iceland (2), Ireland (9) and Scotland (4).
-Additionally, it was a top 20 hit in Norway (13) and Sweden (12), as well as on the Eurochart Hot 100, where it peaked at number 12 in April 1997.
-In Australia and New Zealand, "Block Rockin' Beats" charted at number 28 and 29, respectively.
-In the US, the song charted on three different Billboard charts; number 5 on the Bubbling Under Hot 100 Singles chart, number 11 on the Dance Singles Sales chart and number 40 on the Alternative Airplay chart.
-In Canada, it reached number nine and six on the RPM Dance/Urban chart and Rock/Alternative chart.
+The single also reached number two on the UK Dance Singles Chart and entered the top 10 in Finland, Iceland, and Ireland.
+Additionally, it was a top-20 hit in Norway and Sweden, as well as on the Eurochart Hot 100, where it peaked at number 12 in April 1997.

+In Australia and New Zealand, "Block Rockin' Beats" charted at numbers 28 and 29, respectively.
+In the United States, the song charted on three different Billboard charts: number five on the Bubbling Under Hot 100 Singles chart, number 11 on the Maxi-Singles Sales chart and number 40 on the Modern Rock Tracks chart.
+In Canada, it reached numbers nine and six on the RPM Dance and Alternative 30 charts, respectively.
 "Block Rockin' Beats" received a silver record in the UK, after 200,000 singles were sold.